Charlotte Perkins Gilman

 By nava | On July 13, 2012 | Comments (2)

-Her first marriage was to a man who kept her at home and would not allow her to do any activities to further herself, which only led to her already present depression getting increasingly worse.
+Her first marriage was to a man who kept her at home and wouldn’t allow her to do any activities to further herself, which only led to her already depressed state to worsen.
 This experience was the basis for her semi-autobiographical novella (or long short story) The Yellow Wallpaper, arguably her best known work.

-After separating from her husband, she created a life of worth for herself by working with social groups, publishing short stories in magazines, as well as pithy tracts including Women and Economics.
+After separating from her husband, she created a life of worth for herself by working with social groups, publishing short stories in magazines, as well as pithy tracts like Women and Economics.

 Gilman will always be remembered for her visionary feminist writings, lectures, and passion for social justice and women’s rights.
 In 1994 she was welcomed into the National Women’s Hall of Fame and named one of the most influential women of the twentieth century.